 May 19 — States are readily taking on organizations and companies for privacy violations, with attorneys general cooperating on multistate enforcement actions and working with the Federal Trade Commission on privacy and security issues, panelists at privacy conference said May 18.

-Attorneys general can use their authority under state and federal law to protect the public from breaches that cross state lines and involve consumers throughout the country, representatives from attorneys general offices said at the Practicing Law Institute's privacy and data security law seminar in San Francisco.
+Attorneys general can use their authority under state and federal law to protect the public from breaches that cross state lines and involve consumers throughout the country, representatives from attorneys general offices said at the Practising Law Institute's privacy and data security law seminar in San Francisco.

 Privacy concerns in Texas over RadioShack Corp.'s proposed sale of customer data “led us back to Bankruptcy Court in Delaware where we filed an objection,” D. Esther Chavez, senior assistant Texas attorney general and deputy chief in the office's Consumer Protection and Public Health Division, said.